Nepal Discovery12 Days & 11 Nights 5 Read 2 reviews

 Activity: Afternoon safari or nature walk

 Chitwan National Park offers protection to 56 species of mammals including the one horned rhinoceros, Bengal Tiger, leopard, sloth bear, wild elephant, striped hyena, Gangetic dolphin and wild bison.
 There are an estimated 543 species of birds, 126 species of fish, 590 species of butterflies and 47 species of reptiles in the park.
-The day is spent game viewing on elephant back/by jeep, and on foot.
+The day is spent game viewing by jeep, canoe or on foot.
 There are also lectures on the wildlife of the Park.
 Canoe trips are available on request.

-Activity: Game viewing on elephant back/by jeep, and foot.
+Activity: Game viewing on by jeep and on foot.

 After an early morning game viewing and breakfast at the resort, you will be driven back to Kathmandu (3-4 hours).
 Upon arrival in Kathmandu you will have the rest of the day free to explore or relax.

 Take the time to explore this ancient city, relax or do some shopping.